dombott/updog/README.md

   webhook_configs:
   - url: 'http://updog.default.svc.cluster.local:8080/webhook'
 ```

+Add the labels `updog/title`, `updog/body` and `updog/labels` to your alerts and fill them via alertmanager templating.

 Configure updog to use the GitHub repo of your choice and provide a GitHub PAT for auth.